demasy/Oracle-EBS-Development-Guidelines/customization-standards-guidelines/README.md

 <br>

 ## Eliminate Customization
-Void Customization as you can; you can eliminate the need for customization by altering the application configuration (such as setting up a descriptive flexfield).
+Void customization as you can!; you can eliminate the need for customization by altering the application configuration (such as setting up a descriptive flexfield).

 <br>